JeffDeCola/my-cheat-sheets/development/languages/go-cheat-sheet/functions.md

 }
 ```

-### PASSING PARAMETERS BY REFERENCE (POINTER)
+### PASSING PARAMETERS BY REFERENCE (POINTER) - PARAMETER CHANGED

-Passes the reference (pointer) instead
+Passes the reference (pointer) of the parameter so we can change
-so we can change the type in the function.
+the value of the parameter itself (return not necessary),

 ```go
 a := 33